hyperledger/fabric/examples/dchackfest/samples/e2e/README.rst

 These environment variables for each peer are defined in the supplied docker-compose file.

-.. note:: In these examples, we are use the default ``mychannel`` for all CHANNEL_NAME arguments.
+.. note:: In these examples, we are using the default ``mychannel`` for all CHANNEL_NAME arguments.
           If you elect to create a uniquely named channel, be conscious to modify your strings accordingly.